Mihailo V. Vujić: Biography

-He completed a gymnasium and received his post-graduate degree in economics at Belgrade's Grandes écoles.
+He completed a gymnasium and received his post-graduate degree in economics at Belgrade's Velika škola.
 Vujić continued his post-graduate studies in finance, economics and philosophy at the University of Leipzig, where he received a Ph.D. in 1879.
 Shortly after returning from his studies to Serbia, he joined the moderate wing of the People's Radical Party.

 From 1879 to 1887 Vujić taught economics at his alma mater, alongside two other well-known professors, Konstantin Cukić and Čedomilj Mijatović.

 He first became Minister of Finance in the liberal-radical government of Jovan Ristić in mid-1887, and at the end of the same year, he transferred to the radical government of Sava Grujić.
 He was then Minister of Finance in a total of five governments.
 As Minister of Finance, Vujić eliminated the monopoly of tobacco and salt and put a stop to the exploitation of the Serbian railway system, which until then had been in the hands of foreign companies.
 He sorted out the finances of the state, bringing the budget from large deficits to balancing the books by 1891.
 He tried to convert all of Serbia's foreign loans to reduce the burden of repayment.

 After King Alexander Obrenović's controversial marriage to Draga Mašin, Vujić became an ambassador in Paris.
 Already in February 1901, Vujić was Foreign Minister in the government of Aleksa Jovanović, and shortly thereafter (March 20, 1901) he formed his own government and the portfolio of the Foreign Minister.
 This government was a coalition of forward-radicals and other parties.
 The reconciliation of Vujić and other moderate radicals caused a split in the Radical Party, from which the younger and more combative elements stood out and formed a new party of Independent Radicals.
 Vujić's government fell on 7 November 1902.

 In the following years, Vujić was Serbia's ambassador in Vienna in 1903, Berlin in 1906 and Rome in 1909.

 Vujić was elected a full member of the Serbian Royal Academy in 1901.